 "Like every other student, Tony deserves to feel comfortable and be herself at prom," said Amanda Goad, staff attorney with the ACLU Lesbian Gay Bisexual and Transgender Project.
 "We're glad that Spring ISD has affirmed Tony's First Amendment rights."

 On Easter Sunday, antigay activists and religious leaders in Uganda held a rally to launch the "Say No to Homosexuality" campaign, led by Pastor Solomon Male and the Reverend Thomas Musoke.
 The rally was held in Namataba Village, just outside the gravesite of slain gay activist David Kato.
 Kato's mother was reportedly inside the home and saw the entire rally.

-GLAAD is sponsoring a launch event for the Trans 100 list, a project created by We Happy Trans and This is HOW.
-The Trans 100 is an overview of the breadth and diversity of work being done in, by, and for the transgender community across the United States.
+Today Buzzfeed broke the news that We Happy Trans and This Is H.O.W. have released the full Trans 100 list, an inaugural overview of the breadth and diversity of work being done in, by and for the transgender community across the United States.